 Many underserved market segments, for e.g. women, are now being increasingly targeted with special customised offerings.
 The pandemic brought a bunch of 1st time investors to the market.
 So did the meteoric rise of the bitcoin phenomena- especially after serious institutional investors adding digital currencies to their portfolios.

-Sameer is responsible for ecosystem-driven business development in the Insurance sector.
-He is also responsible for the Insurance R&D team in Tieto.
-In the IT sector, he has a long experience of working for the Healthcare and Insurance sectors.
-Prior to which he worked as a product manager and a brand manager in the food, processing and packaging industry.
+Sameer is responsible for insurance and wealth solutions.
+He actively promotes open ecosystem thinking that powers our WealthMapper and Insurance-in-a-Box platforms.
+At TietoEVRY, he has a long experience of working within the Healthcare, Insurance and Wealth domains.
+Prior to this, he worked as a product manager and a brand manager in the food, processing and packaging industry.
 He is passionate about translating technology innovations to business reality leading to better quality of human life.

 Get the latest blog posts directly in your inbox.Subscribe now!